Religious Zionism: Politics

-Most Religious Zionists embrace right-wing politics, especially the religious right-wing Jewish Home party, but also support the mainstream right-wing Likud.
+Most Religious Zionists embrace right-wing politics, especially the religious right-wing Jewish Home party and more recently the Religious Zionist Party, but many also support the mainstream right-wing Likud.
 There are also some left-wing Religious Zionists, such as Rabbi Michael Melchior, whose views were represented by the Meimad party (which ran together with the Israeli Labor party).
 Many Israeli settlers in the West Bank are Religious Zionists, along with most of the settlers forcibly expelled from the Gaza Strip in August and September 2005.

 Military service

 Generally, all adult Jewish males and females in Israel are obligated to serve in the IDF.
 Certain segments of Orthodoxy defer their service, in order to engage in full-time Torah study for purpose of spiritual development in unison with warfare.
 Religious Zionist belief advocates that both are critical to Jewish survival and prosperity.

 For this reason, many Religious Zionist men take part in the Hesder program, a concept conceived by Rabbi Yehuda Amital which allows military service to be combined with yeshiva studies.
 Some others attend a pre-army Mechina educational program, delaying their service by one year.
 88% of Hesder students belong to combat units, compared to a national average of below 30%.

 Students at Mercaz HaRav, and some Hardal yeshivot, undertake their service through a modified form of Hesder.

 While some Religious Zionist women serve in the army, most choose national service, known as Sherut Leumi, instead (working at hospitals, schools, and day-care centers).

 In November 2010, the IDF held a special conference which was attended by the heads of Religious Zionism, in order to encourage female Religious Zionists to join the IDF.
 The IDF undertook that all modesty and kosher issues will be handled, in order to make female Religious Zionists comfortable.